 Also, there are several unofficial apps, but they require internet in order to function, so you might not be able to use them on-the-go.

 Wanikani is a reliable, entertaining way to learn essential kanji and vocabulary.
-While it won’t teach you everything about Japanese, it provides a strong foundation for reading, and you can easily find learning partners and links to additional resources.
+While it won’t teach you everything about Japanese, it provides a strong foundation for reading.
+However, there are other courses that teach Japanese in a more holistic manner.

 There are certainly downfalls to Wanikani’s SRS and mnemonics, but when they work, they have long-lasting effects on retention.